thk123/se4be-website/index.md

 * Why you should use source control.
 * How to setup source control with your project.
-* How to perform fundamental source control operations.
+* How to perform basic source control operations.
-* Resolving conflicts between multiple developers changes.
+* Resolving conflicting changes from multiple developers.
 * How to use the "Github workflow" to enhance collaboration.

 Software & Technologies Used: